-While almost every credible media outlet did have Sierra Canyon preseason No. 1 in California and at least one had Sierra Canyon preseason No. 1 in the nation this past season and in 2015-16, Cal-Hi Sports did not.
+While almost every credible media outlet had Sierra Canyon of Chatsworth preseason No. 1 in California and at least one had Sierra Canyon preseason No. 1 in the nation this past season (2016-17) and in 2015-16, Cal-Hi Sports did not.
 We started Sierra Canyon No. 2 the past two seasons.
-In 2015-16, Sierra Canyon (without Bagley) promptly lost in its opener to Moreau Catholic of Hayward, while Chino Hills (with Lonzo Ball and his two brothers) went wire-to-wire as the top team in the state and eventually rose to No. 1 in the nation.
-Last season, Bishop Montgomery also lost its opener at the same NorCal Tip-Off Classic, but wasn’t at full strength.
+In 2015-16, Sierra Canyon promptly lost in its opener to Moreau Catholic of Hayward, while Chino Hills (with Lonzo Ball and his two brothers) went wire-to-wire as the top team in the state and eventually rose to No. 1 in the nation.
+For 2016-17, Bishop Montgomery also lost its opener at the same NorCal Tip-Off Classic, but wasn’t at full strength.
 The Knights later went on to defeat Sierra Canyon, Mater Dei of Santa Ana and Chino Hills to win coveted CIFSS and CIF state open division crowns.

-While no SoCal team since the advent of the weekly Top 20 format has ever gone wire-to-wire or started and finished No. 1 in football, it’s happened in basketball on numerous occasions over the years.
-In fact, we’re currently on quite a roll.
+While no SoCal team since the advent of the weekly Top 20 format had ever gone wire-to-wire or started and finished No. 1 in football until Mater Dei in 2017, it happened in basketball on numerous occasions over the years.
 We must say, it is a bit easier in basketball because teams can lose in the section playoffs and bounce back in the regionals or avenge a regular season loss in the post-season.
 In football, the best teams tend to be bunched in the CIF Southern Section’s top division in a lose-and-you’re-done format.
 Over the years, many SoCal football teams ranked No. 1 or No. 2 in the country have lost in the CIFSS semifinals or championship game.
-At times last year, we admit it seemed as if our choice of Bishop Montgomery was going to be the wrong one.
-Sierra Canyon, which already had a good team without Bagley, looked that spectacular, but it faltered down the stretch and our hunch that Bishop Montgomery would emerge turned out to be a good call.

-Among preseason No. 1s over the past four seasons, only a less than full strength Bishop Montgomery team has even lost a single game to a California opponent (against Bishop O’Dowd of Oakland).
-The only program to edge California’s best team in that time frame is national power Montverde Academy of Florida.
+Among preseason No. 1s from 2014 to 2017, only a less than full strength Bishop Montgomery team had even lost a single game to a California opponent (against Bishop O’Dowd of Oakland).
+The only program to edge California’s best team in that time frame was national power Montverde Academy of Florida.
 The Eagles won three straight mythical FAB 50 national crowns from 2013-2015.
 In 2015, Bishop O’Dowd was handed its only loss by the Eagles and went wire-to-wire as California’s No. 1 team.
 In 2016, Chino Hills used a victory over the Eagles to springboard its historic 35-0 season.
 In 2017, Montverde Academy defeated Bishop Montgomery at the Hoophall Classic in Massachusetts.
-This week, Montverde Academy opened as the preseason No. 1 ranked team in the 2017-18 FAB 50 National Rankings powered by Ballislife.com.
-CLICK HERE to view the entire rankings.

 We actually did put together a string of six “correct” No. 1s between 2000 and 2005.
 Dominguez of Compton, L.A.
 Westchester and Mater Dei had dominant runs in that time frame and it wasn’t an overwhelming process to pick out the No. 1 team when you could see the NBA was in the future for talents such as Tyson Chandler or Amir Johnson with depth around them.